Special valuation provisions: valuation of supplies expressed in foreign currencies - Paragraph 11, Schedule 6, VATA 1994

 then, for the purpose of valuing the supply, that sum is to be converted into sterling at the market rate which, on the relevant day, would apply in the United Kingdom to a purchase with sterling by the person to whom they are supplied of that sum in the currency in question.

-Sub-sections (2) to (6) of the paragraph provide that Customs can issue a notice specifying the rates of exchange and methods of determining rates of exchange that traders can use.
-Such notices have been issued.
-The permissible exchange rates are set out in Notice 700 (HMRC website): The VAT guide for supplies and Notice 725 VAT (HMRC website): The Single Market, for acquisitions.
-They are:
+Sub-sections (2) to (6) of the paragraph provide that Customs can issue a notice specifying the rates of exchange and methods of determining rates of exchange that can be used.
+Accordingly, such notices have been issued.
+The permissible exchange rates are set out as tertiary legislation in Notice 700 (HMRC website): The VAT guide for supplies and Notice 725 VAT (HMRC website): The Single Market, they are:

 - The UK market-selling rate at the time of supply/acquisition.
 This can be obtained from national newspapers.

 - The European Central Bank rate published at the time the tax is chargeable (with effect from 1 Jan 2013).
 If this option is exercised HMRC must be notified.

 - A rate agreed between the trader and HMRC which must be: